-2027 Target Indicator & means of verification Actions Main actors 73 Key resources Contribution to SDGs , Aichi Targets & Strategic Plan for Migratory Species (SPMS) 5.4 Concompation of Means of verification: National Reports to MOP8- MOP10.
-Dy MODS Douting angung that Desting CMS Guidelines on SDGs: 5.4 Conservation of migratory waterbirds is integrated into national implementation policies and plans related to the SDGs 76 , Aichi Targets 77 and the Strategic Plan for Migratory Species 78 in at least two- thirds of Contracting Parties and the contribution of AEWA to these global frameworks is recognised and supported.
-Indicator (quantitative): Number/percentage of Contracting Parties reporting inclusion of AEWA focal points in national processes relating to SDGs, Aichi Targets and SPMS.
+2027 Target Indicator & means of verification Actions Main actors Key resources Contribution to SDGs , Aichi Targets & Strategic Plan for Migratory Species (SPMS) assessment of implementation capacity.
+Means of verification: National Reports to MOP8-MOP10. national capacity assessments and have developed and are implementing action plans to fill significant gaps.
+5.4 Conservation of migratory waterbirds is integrated into national implementation policies and plans related to the SDGs , Aichi Targets /Post-2020 biodiversity framework, the Strategic Plan for Migratory Species and the Ramsar Strategic Plan in at least two-thirds of Contracting Parties and the contribution of Indicator (quantitative): Number/percentage of Contracting Parties reporting inclusion of AEWA focal points in national processes relating to SDGs, Aichi Targets/Post 2020 biodiversity framework, SPMS and the Ramsar Strategic Plan.
 Indicator (qualitative): Traffic-light indicator of progress assessed by each Party.
-Means of verification: National Reports to MOP8- MOP10; Concise triennial summaries, compiled by the TC, of AEWA's contributions to the relevant global frameworks that can be used by Parties, Standing Committee members, Technical Committee members and Secretariat to highlight at national and a) b) By MOP8, Parties ensure that AEWA Administrative Authorities/focal points participate in national implementation coordination and planning processes related to the Aichi Targets, SPMS and relevant targets of the SDGs.
-By MOP8, AEWA Administrative Authorities ensure that the potential role and contribution of AEWA, together with relevant AEWA priorities, are communicated to focal points for other relevant global processes.
-Secretariat and/or members of the Standing Committee or Technical Committee represent the Agreement in relevant meetings under CBD and CMS.
-Parties Standing Committee Technical Committee Secretariat CMS Guidelines on the integration of migratory species into NBSAPs 79 Ramsar Convention Handbooks (5th edition, currently in preparation) 80 SDGS: No counterpart Aichi Targets: No counterpart Strategic Plan for Migratory Species: Target 3
+Means of verification: National Reports to MOP8- MOP10; Concise triennial summaries, compiled by the TC, of AEWA's contributions a) By MOP8, Parties ensure that AEWA Administrative Authorities/focal points participate in national implementation coordination and planning processes related to the Aichi Targets/Post-2020 biodiversity framework, SPMS, Ramsar Strategic Plan and relevant targets of the SDGs. b) By MOP8, AEWA Administrative Authorities ensure that the potential role and contribution of AEWA, together with relevant AEWA priorities, are communicated to focal points for other relevant global processes. c) Secretariat and/or members of the Standing Committee or Technical Committee represent the Agreement Parties Standing Committee Technical Committee Secretariat CMS Guidelines on the integration of migratory species into NBSAPs.
+Ramsar Convention Handbooks (5 th edition).
+SDGs: No counterpart Aichi Targets: No counterpart Strategic Plan for Migratory Species: Target 3

-76 United Nations Sustainable Development Goals adopted in 2015.
+&lt;sup>95 United Nations Sustainable Development Goals adopted in 2015.

-77 Aichi Biodiversity Targets under the Strategic Plan for Biodiversity 2011-2020 adopted by Parties to the Convention on Biological Diversity through Resolution X/2.
+&lt;sup>96 Aichi Biodiversity Targets under the Strategic Plan for Biodiversity 2011-2020 adopted by Parties to the Convention on Biological Diversity through Resolution X/2.

-78 Strategic Plan for Migratory Species 2015-2023 adopted by Parties to the Convention on Migratory Species through Resolution 11.2.
+&lt;sup>97 Strategic Plan for Migratory Species 2015-2023 adopted by Parties to the Convention on Migratory Species through Resolution 11.2.